 When is the next F1 race of the season?

-Formula 1 has a four-week break in April before the fourth race weekend of the 2023 season
+Formula 1 heads to the United States this weekend for round five of the 2023 season

-F1 has its first sprint weekend of the 2023 season as the paddock rolls into Baku for the Azerbaijan Grand Prix.
+Formula 1 has the first of three races in the United States this weekend with the Miami Grand Prix taking place around the Hard Rock Stadium street circuit.

-After a four-week break due to the cancellation of the Chinese Grand Prix, round four sees the teams take to the Baku City Circuit, a track which usually produces thrilling races.
-It also sees the first of six sprint weekends, with the format of the weekend changed by F1 and the FIA on Tuesday.
+Sergio Perez won both the sprint race and the grand prix in Azerbaijan, cutting the gap to World Championship leader Max Verstappen to six points, while Charles Leclerc claimed Ferrari’s first podium of the season with a third-place finish on Sunday.

 Here is everything you need to know.

-The fourth race weekend of the 2023 season, the Azerbaijan Grand Prix, takes place from Friday 28 April - Sunday 30 April.
+The fifth race weekend of the 2023 season, the Miami Grand Prix, takes place from Friday 5 May - Sunday 7 May.

-The schedule is as follows: first practice takes place at 10:30am (BST), before qualifying for Sunday’s grand prix at 2pm (BST).
+The schedule is as follows: first practice takes place at 7pm (BST) with FP2 at 10:30pm.

-On Saturday, the brand new ‘sprint shootout’ is slated in for 9:30am before the sprint race at 2:30pm (BST).
+On Saturday, third practice takes place at 5:30pm before qualifying at 9pm (BST).

 How can I watch it online and on TV?

-The Azerbaijan Grand Prix will be broadcast live on Sky Sports in the United Kingdom - and ESPN in the United States.
+The Miami Grand Prix will be broadcast live on Sky Sports in the United Kingdom - and ESPN in the United States.

 Driver Standings